 New York: Here is a video showcasing the impact the vision van made in partnership with Urban Health Plan in the Bronx, NY earlier this year.
-Urban Health Plan Bronx, NY
+View a video of the project at Urban Health Plan in Bronx, NY.

 Virginia: The vision van has stopped at the Central Virginia Health Services for two consecutive years.
 “Our patients were very grateful for the vision van and the ability to get eye exam and new glasses if needed.
 “We serve a large indigent population that struggle to afford basic medical needs so many things we take for granted are far from their reach.
 This was our second time and we were able to see 10 patients in even a shorter time frame from the first year.
 We had one patient cry and hug us that she has been living with broken and out dated glasses for years,” according to Practice Manager, Chasity Withrow.

 Nebraska: Here is the link to a blog that was written about the vision van: Vision Van.